TeamGTTN/wobblecatz-public/PRIVACY.md

-If you have questions or comments about this notice, you may email us at wobblecatz@proton.me.
+If you have questions or comments about this notice, you may email us at support@wobblecatz.com.

 **14\.
 HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?**